-The land, included in property, plant and equipment, is stated at revalued amount based on the fair market value of the property as determined by an independent firm of appraisers as of December 2019 and December 2018, respectively.
-The valuation was made on the basis of the fair market value determined by referring to the character and utility of the properties, comparable property which have been sold or offered for sale recently, and the land's highest and best use in the locality where the property is located.
-As of March 31, 2020 and December 31, 2019, the carrying value of land amounted to \$\mathbb{P}499.74\$ million.
+The land, included in property, plant and equipment, is stated at revalued amount as of December 31, 2022 and 2021 based on the fair market value of the properties as determined by an SEC-accredited independent firm of appraisers.
+The valuation was made on the basis of the fair market value determined by referring to the character and utility of the properties, comparable property which have been sold or offered for sale recently, and the land's highest and best use in the locality where the properties are located.
+As of December 31, 2022, and 2021, the carrying value of land amounted to ₱562.98 million and ₱548.74 million, respectively.

-Estimated useful lives of property, plant and equipment
+Estimation of useful lives of property, plant and equipment

 The Group estimated the useful lives of its property, plant and equipment based on the period over which the assets are expected to be available for use.
 The Group reviews annually the estimated useful lives of property, plant and equipment based on factors that include asset utilization, internal technical evaluation, technological changes, environmental factors and anticipated use of the assets.
+There is no change in the estimated useful lives during the year.

-Provision for expected credit losses on trade receivables
+Provision for ECL on trade receivables